 ALSO, each of us will have our own specific issues that are definitely more deeply ingrained than others & will therefore take longer to heal.
 Some will never go away, but can be diminished greatly, & we can learn to manage them whenever they do surface.

-EMHP Don’t Try to be Happy all the Time
+EHP Don’t try to be happy all the time

 No one is happy all the time.
-Feeling peaceful & content – a day at a time – does not mean we have no complaints, dislikes or distress.
-EMHP don’t try to avoid painful emotions but incorporate them in an effort to be whole, to honor their True Self.
+Feeling peaceful & content – a day at a time – does not mean having no complaints, dislikes or distress.
+EHP don’t try to avoid painful emotions but incorporate them in an effort to be whole, to honor their True Self.
 They know that happiness, victory & fulfillment are a wonderful, valuable part of life, but not the whole story.

-Each of us have more than one value system – what we were taught by our family, by our religion, our early social environment, & what we develop in ourselves (from our Core Truth).
+Each of us have more than one value system – what we were taught by our family, by our religion, our early social environment, AND what we develop in ourselves from our Core Truth.
 Some of these may overlap, some may not.
 The problem for ACoAs is that we are either not allowed to find out what we truly believe, or more often have been so brainwashed by our toxic upbringing that we’re not allowed to live according to our personal beliefs even if we know what they are.
 (Core Values lists)

-EMHP have figured out what they consider important – even essential to their identity – for themselves & in relation to the rest of the world.
+EHP have figured out what they consider important – even essential – to their identity, for themselves & in relation to the rest of the world.
 A value is a belief, a mission, or a philosophy that is meaningful but not always conscious – as many are taken for granted.
 They know that their personal Core Values are not automatically the same as that of other people or institutions, & they don’t try to impose them on others.

 They do NOT value the impossible, like perfectionism, eternal human love, fairness….
 They know everyone falls short sometimes, so they get back on the horse when they don’t live up to their ideals, & are also patient & forgiving to others then they also fall short.
 (MORE….)